open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecautoscalermetricsindex">metrics</a></b></td>
         <td>[]object</td>
         <td>
-          Metrics is meant to provide a customizable way to configure HPA metrics. currently the only supported custom metrics is type=Pod.
-Use TargetCPUUtilization or TargetMemoryUtilization instead if scaling on these common resource metrics.<br/>
+          Metrics is the array of metrics to scale on.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>minReplicas</b></td>
         <td>integer</td>
         <td>
           MinReplicas sets a lower bound to the autoscaling feature.
-Set this if your are using autoscaling.
+Set this if you are using autoscaling.
 It must be at least 1<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>